drak00/AI-plus-Chess/README.md

 *	Press "M" to mute commentary during game play
 *	Press "P" after end of game (`stalemate` or `checkmate`) to playback the entire game move by move. press "N" to toggle next move and "B" for previous move

-## LIMITATIONS:

-*	The AI sometimes finds it hard to make checkmates at sufficiently complex end-game scenarios.
-This can be overcome by providing a separate group of piece-square tables for end-games
-*	Minimax search depth is currently set to 3 (higher search values take more than 10 seconds per move)
-*	No Human Vs AI mode